 You can expect games, a lively atmosphere and lots of fun!

-The Zoombar is also a great opportunity to have a beer and clarify any questions that may have remained unanswered during the mentoring session.
+The Pubcrawl is also a great opportunity to have a beer and clarify any questions that may have remained unanswered during the mentoring session.

 We look forward to seeing you there.